Word Counter for Cover Letters

 Bad

-I am excited about this opportunity and believe my background makes me a strong fit for your company.
+I am excited to apply because I am passionate, hardworking, and a great fit for your company.

 Good